bogeeee/restfuncs/readme.md

 const app = restfuncsExpress({/* ServerOptions */}) // Drop in replacement for express.
 Installs a jwt session cookie middleware and the websockets listener.
 Recommended.

 app.use("/myAPI", MyServerSession.createExpressHandler()) // ---- Serve it ----
-// ... app.use(express.static('dist/web')) // Serve pre-built web pages / i.e. by a bundler like vite, parcel or turbopack.
+// ... app.use(helmet(), express.static('dist/web')) // Serve pre-built web pages / i.e. by a bundler like vite, parcel or turbopack.
 See examples.
+It's recommended to use the helmet() middleware for additional protection.
 // ... app.use(...) <-- Serve *other / 3rd party* express routes here.
 SECURITY: These are not covered by restfuncs CSRF protection.
 Don't do write/state-changing operations in here !
 Instead do them by MyServerSession.

 app.listen(3000); // Listen on Port 3000